karthikmahesh2611/Finance-Manager-Application/README.md

 ![application_interface2](https://user-images.githubusercontent.com/39571363/42690165-e871af42-86c0-11e8-952b-82a7d64ed14f.JPG)

-Currently the report generation section is immature but for now i directly query the database for pulling my reports which i am planning to integrate to the code itself.
+Currently the report generation section is immature and under build, however for now i directly query the database for pulling my reports which i am planning to integrate to the code itself.
 You can also use some third party reporting tools and connect it to the database to get beautiful graphs and charts.

 ![expenditure_report](https://user-images.githubusercontent.com/39571363/42690814-5670ec04-86c3-11e8-9c25-07b4c3a5fc71.JPG)